aerospike/act/README.md

 ```
 Make sure the devices named are entered correctly.

+**num-queues**
+Total number of queues.
+If queue-per-device is set to yes, the num-queues field is ignored,
+since in this case the number of queues is determined by the number of devices. if queue-per-device
+is set to no, you must specify the number of queues based on how many devices you are testing.
+We recommend two queues per device.
+Formula: 2 x number of devices.

 **read-reqs-per-sec**
 Read transactions/second to generate.
 Note
 that this is not per device, or per read transaction queue.
 For 3 times (3x)
-the normal load, this value would be 3*2000 = 6000.
-Formula: n x 2000
+the normal load for four drives, this value would be 3*4*2000 = 24000.
+Formula: n x number of drives x 2000

 **large-block-ops-per-sec**
 Large-block write and large-block read operations per second.
 Note that this is not per
-device. e.g. For 3 times (3x) the normal load, this value would be 3*23.5 = 71
+device. e.g. For 3 times (3x) the normal load for two drives, this value would be 3*2*23.5 = 141
 (rounded up).
-Formula: n x 23.5
+Formula: n x number of drives x 23.5

 ### Fields that you will Sometimes Change: